tingwei758/tingwei758/README.md

 ## Hey 👋, I'm Mike Zhang
 💡 Lead Software Developer at DRW
-🎓 MMA student at McGill
+👨‍🎓 Master of Management in Analytics (MMA) student at McGill
-🎓 Data Science student at University of Waterloo
+🎓 Bachelor in Data Science at UWaterloo
 🔖 Worked as Software Developer, Data Scientist, Quantitative Engineer 🏆 Winner of multiple Math and Data Competitions
 ☕ Barista during the day